busoc/propsect/README.md

 * the first line contains the headers
 * the first column contains time information in the form of yyyy-mm-ddTHH:MM:SS.xxx

+this command use the time value of the first row (after the headers) to set the acquisition time and the time value of the last row to set the modification time.

 this command add the following specific metadata:

 * file.numrec